wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.8 =
+Compatibility with latest versions of WordPress, WooCommerce & WPeC along with important updates and fixes.
+Recommended upgrade.

 = 3.9.7 =
 Some important security fixes along with some other minor fixes.
 Recommended upgrade.